SparkPost/support-docs/articles/deliverability/report-card.md

 ## Account Health Metrics

 The health metrics are important because SparkPost uses them to assess sending reputation.
 In extreme cases, SparkPost may warn you or even suspend your account based on these metrics.
-The report card will colour any unusually high health metrics to hilight any issues.
+The report card will colour any unusually high health metrics to highlight any issues.

 ### Hard Bounce Rate